Country

-Etymology

-The word country comes from Old French contrée, which derives from Vulgar Latin (terra) contrata ("(land) lying opposite"; "(land) spread before"), derived from contra ("against, opposite").
-It most likely entered the English language after the Franco-Norman invasion during the 11th century.

-Definition of a country
+Definition

 In English, the word has increasingly become associated with political divisions, so that one sense, associated with the indefinite article – "a country" – is now frequently applied as a synonym for a state or a former sovereign state.
-It may also be used as a synonym for "nation".
+It may also be used as a synonym for "nation."
 Taking as examples Canada, Sri Lanka, and Yugoslavia, cultural anthropologist Clifford Geertz wrote in 1997 that "it is clear that the relationships between 'country' and 'nation' are so different from one [place] to the next as to be impossible to fold into a dichotomous opposition as they are into a promiscuous fusion."

 Areas much smaller than a political state may be referred to as countries, such as the West Country in England, "big sky country" (used in various contexts of the American West), "coal country" (used to describe coal-mining regions in several sovereign states) and many other terms.
 The word "country" is also used for the sense of native sovereign territory, such as the widespread use of Indian country in the United States.

 The term "country" in English may also be wielded to describe rural areas, or used in the form "countryside."
 Raymond Williams, a Welsh scholar, wrote in 1975:

 The unclear definition of "country" in modern English was further commented upon by philosopher Simon Keller:

 Often, a country is presumed to be identical with a collection of citizens.
 Sometimes, people say that a country is a project, or an idea, or an ideal.
 Occasionally, philosophers entertain more metaphysically ambitious pictures, suggesting that a country is an organic entity with its own independent life and character, or that a country is an autonomous agent, just like you or me.
 Such claims are rarely explained or defended, however, and it is not clear how they should be assessed.
 We attribute so many different kinds of properties to countries, speaking as though a country can feature wheat fields waving or be girt by sea, can have a founding date and be democratic and free, can be English speaking, culturally diverse, war torn or Islamic.